ModelOriented/modelStudio/README.md

 devtools::install_github("ModelOriented/dime")
 ```

-Be sure that all dependencies are up-to-date with GitHub.
+Make sure that all dependencies are up-to-date with GitHub.

 -------------------------------------------------------